LAND3Simulations/vRAAS/README.md

 ## Aircraft Compatibility List

-Generally, vRAAS audio calls work with all aircraft, including 3rd-party addons.
+Generally, **vRAAS audio calls work with all aircraft**, including 3rd-party addons.
 However, some features require additional configuration or fine-tuning.
 The following aircraft will work perfectly without any configuration on your part.

 **vRAAS Audio**: Audio calls, generally available for all aircraft
 **vRAAS Display**: In-game RAAS text messages displayed on PFD or ND